mshablovskyy/gtp/README.md

    - **Other Files** (media files like `.jpg`, `.png`, etc.).

 2. **Create Output Folder:**
-   A new folder named `ProcessedPhotos` is created next to the input folder to store organized data.
+   A new folder named `gtpOutput` is created in the destination directory, or in the same directory, as the input folder if destination wasn't provided, to store organized data.
+All processed files are stored in `Processed` folder.

 3. **Process JSON Files:**
    For every JSON file:
    - **Extract Metadata:** The program reads the JSON file to retrieve the name of the associated file and its original creation date.
    - **Handle Naming Exceptions:** Google often shortens filenames or does not add parentheses like `(1)` to the name of the file to which the JSON file refers.
 The program resolves these issues to accurately match files.
    - **Copy & Modify Files:**
-     - Matched files are copied into a subfolder named by their year of creation (e.g., `Photos from 2008`).
+     - Matched files are copied into a subfolder named by folder they were originaly in - it could album name, something like `Photos from 2008`, etc.
      - Creation and modification dates are corrected.
      - Matched files are added to the list of processed files.
    - **Unmatched JSONs:** If no corresponding file is found, the JSON is added to the list of unprocessed JSONs.